Directorate of Public Works

 Pollution Prevention, 526-4340.
 The DPW Environmental Division Pollution Prevention (P2) Program can provide assistance with parts washers, P2 project suggestions, environmental training and program assistance.

-The Fort Carson Recycle Program conducts single stream recycling operations to barracks and motorpools to increase recycling user friendliness.
+Fort Carson conducts single stream recycling operations to barracks and motorpools to increase recycling user friendliness.
 Single stream recycling refers to commingling recyclables in one collection container for separation later.
 Once the totes are full, Soldiers empty the contents into large single stream dumpsters positioned outside of unit barracks and motorpool buildings for ease of collection by the Recycle Program staff.
 To request single stream totes or an outside dumpster, call (719) 491-0218.

-Civilian administrative facilities have source separate recycling in place, which refers to separating recyclable materials by commodity type, such as plastic, metal, paper, glass and cardboard for collection by the Recycle Center staff.
+Civilian administrative facilities have source separate recycling in place, which refers to separating recyclable materials by commodity type, such as plastic, metal, paper, glass and cardboard for collection by the Recycle Program staff.
 Containers in civilian organizations are serviced by recycle staff on a recurring basis.
 To request a recycle station for a building, or for individual office recycle collection bins, call (719) 491-0218.